Communist Party of Burma: 1970s

 The ethnic makeup of the CPB radically changed in the early 1970s, and the party "essentially [became] an ethnic minority organisation".
-Prior to the 1970s, the party was predominantly Bamar with a Bamar-majority leadership and headquarters in the Bamar heartland.
-It had minimal contact with the ethnic armies of the border areas; arrangements were made with a few Karen groups, but the party had virtually no contact with the Kachin or Shan groups which had been active since the 1950s.
+Before the 1970s, the party was predominantly Bamar with a Bamar-majority leadership and headquarters in the Bamar heartland.
+It had minimal contact with the ethnic armies of the border areas; arrangements were made with a few Karen groups, but the party had virtually no contact with the Kachin or Shan groups, which had been active since the 1950s.
 The CPB's dwindling membership was eventually replenished by Kachin, Shan, and Wa cadres in the early 1970s.
 Anticipating a major Tatmadaw offensive, the leaders of the three ethnic minorities sought to unite under one organisation; the CPB was a favourable target for co-opting due to the then recent demise of its Bamar leadership.
-The CPB moved its activities to Burma's border with China, and by 1973 the party's membership had become predominantly Wa.
+The CPB moved its activities to Burma's border with China, and by 1973, the party's membership had become predominantly Wa.
 Most of the CPB's new leaders had no previous contact with the party's pre-Cultural Revolution leadership, leading analysts at the time to regard the pre- and post-Cultural Revolution parties as "two different organisations".

+In the late 1970s, the CPB began a series of offensives into central Burma to try and re-establish a central command there.
+The CPB had claimed to have a casualty-ratio against the junta of 4–1 in its favour.
+Subsequently, the CPB established a presence in Mogok, Mong Hsu, Kehsi Mansam, Kunhing, Laikha and Loilem, Kokang, Kengtung and Mong Yang, However, these successes were limited because the CPB's supply lines were stretched by these offensives and could not establish a firm base there.
+The junta responded in November 1979 in a counter-attack under Operation King Conqueror, however casualties were high and they were unable to dent their defeneses.

 The CPB had 10,000 to 14,000 troops during the 1970s.
 Its base in the Pegu Yoma was destroyed in a 1975 Tatmadaw offensive.

+In this period, the CPB though initially being against poppy cultivation and warlordism, began to liberalise its crackdown on poppy cultivation.
+However, this would be reversed yet again in 1985 by prohibiting party members from taking part in the trade, and the death-penalty on large-scale traffickers.